Parenting Tips

 Why the T.R.I.C.K.
 Method Matters

-T: Trust — The Foundation of Growth
+Trust: The Foundation of Growth

 Trust in Practice

-Respectful Parenting Practices
+Respectful Practices

-Listen Actively: Give your child full attention when they express thoughts, emotions, or preferences.
+- Listen actively.
+Give your child full attention when they express thoughts, emotions, or preferences.

-Support Passions: Offer encouragement even for interests that diverge from your own expectations.
+- Support passions.
+Offer encouragement even for interests that diverge from your own expectations.

-I: Independence — Letting Children Own Their Choices
+Independence: Letting Children Own Their Choices

 Independence is about enabling children to take responsibility for their lives.
 From early childhood through adolescence, Wojcicki emphasizes age-appropriate autonomy.